hcicreativetech/Anzu_K/reflections/March_5th.md

 From this investigation, we would like to know if our devices help the non-specialists of haptic to create their own texture rendering, and how this rendering method connects to their creativity from their work.

-This is a similar workshop paper but it is in the book, so I would like to know the target journal or conference. https://link.springer.com/chapter/10.1007/978-4-431-55772-2_12
+This is a similar workshop paper. https://link.springer.com/chapter/10.1007/978-4-431-55772-2_12

 What age group are you aiming for? - Age does not matter but they should be none-expert of rendering tactile texture.